yoann-dufresne/SLIM/README.md

 **Example of tag-to-sample file:**
 This file must contain at least the four four fields: run, sample, forward and reverse.
 "Run" corresponds to your illumina library identification; "sample" corresponds to the names of your samples in the library; "forward" and "reverse" corresponds to the names of your tagged primers.
+**Samples names MUST be unique, even for replicates sequenced in multiples libraries**

 ```
 run,sample,forward,reverse